berksankir/DSA-project/README.md

-# From Diplomacy Discourse to On-the-Ground Events
+# From Diplomacy Discourse to On the Ground Events
 1) Project Proposal:

 I ask this question: Do weekly changes in diplomatic discourse from country i toward country j help anticipate protest/tension events in j over the next 1–4 weeks?